Toloka/airflow-provider-toloka/README.md

 `TolokaHook`
 --------------
-`TolokaHook` is used for getting toloka OAuth token and creating [`TolokaClient`](https://toloka.ai/en/docs/toloka-kit/reference/toloka.client.TolokaClient) with it.
+`TolokaHook` is used for getting toloka OAuth token from Airflow Connection and creating [`TolokaClient`](https://toloka.ai/en/docs/toloka-kit/reference/toloka.client.TolokaClient) with it.
 You can get `TolokaClient` from `TolokaHook` by calling `get_conn()` method.

 To make an appropriate Airflow Connection you need to create it in the Airflow Connections UI with following parameters: